COVESA/vsomeip/documentation/vsomeipConfiguration.md

 - **VSOMEIP_E2E_PROTECTION_MODULE** - Used to load external E2E modules.
 Defaults to `libvsomeip3-e2e.so.@VSOMEIP_MAJOR_VERSION@`, `vsomeip3-e2e.dll`(WIN), and `libvsomeip_e2e.so` (Android).

 - **VSOMEIP_LOAD_PLUGINS** - Used to load external plugins.

-- **VSOMEIP_ABORT_ON_CRIT_SYSCALL_ERROR** - Used to abort when incorrect state (e.g. errno EBADF) is detected for critical syscall/libc calls such as recvfrom/sendto/epoll_wait.
-Under these situations, the process using libvsomeip is incorrectly handling file descriptors (e.g. double close with invalid fd value) leading to a libvsomeip state that is incorrect and not recoverable.
-The abort will cause a core dump and platforms can decide on recovery strategies (e.g. restarting service).
-Any non-empty value is considered true.

 <details><summary>Using environment variables</summary>